 “Customer care is often the first customer-facing application for AI in banking, with many experts estimating a reduction in cost of anywhere from 30 to 70 percent.”

-To prevent this clunky experience, consider incorporating customer chat within your contact center so your teams are familiar with how it works before you launch AI.
-That way, when AI is in place and the bot comes to a dead end, the customer query can be passed to a human via chat, delivering a seamless workflow and a better experience to the end user.
+To prevent this clunky experience, consider incorporating customer chat within your banking call center so your teams are familiar with how it works before you launch AI.
+That way, when the chatbot is in place and the chatbot comes to a dead end, the customer query can be passed to a human via chat, delivering a seamless workflow and a better experience to the end user.

 4. Involve frontline staff in the AI implementation

 AI has a mixed reputation among frontline staff, with some workers excited to learn about the new technology and others concerned for their job security.
-But based on what we’ve seen, AI often frees up time so people can work on more high-value tasks, which is a win-win for everyone.
+But based on what we’ve seen, chatbots often free up time so people can work on more high-value tasks, which is a win-win for everyone.

 Since your customer-facing staff could be the difference between a successful AI implementation and a PR nightmare, you should initiate an open communication strategy prior to launch.
-This will ensure they are informed and excited about your AI initiative from very early in the process.
+This will ensure they are informed and excited about your banking chatbot initiative from very early in the process.

 5. Know your use case